SiteSupra/sitesupra-docs/docs/database_and_audit.rst

                 Supra\Package\Cms\Entity\ReferencedElement\ReferencedElementAbstract
                 Package\MyCustomPackage\Entity\CustomAuditedEntity

-However, this will override previous values and possibly mess other packages; so, a better approach would we adding them during package injection phase:
+However, this will override previous values and possibly mess other packages.
+Thus, a better approach would we adding them during package injection phase:

 .. code-block:: php